Governor Hochul provides Saturday coronavirus update

-NEW YORK (WSYR-TV) — Governor Kathy Hochul updated New Yorkers on the state’s progress combating COVID-19 on Saturday.
+NEW YORK (WSYR) — Governor Kathy Hochul updated New Yorkers on the state’s progress combating COVID-19 on Saturday.

-“The vaccine is the best tool we have to prevent a spike in our numbers like we saw last year,” Governor Hochul said.
-“Now with booster shots available, it is crucial that New Yorkers continue to do what’s best for their communities and their loved ones.
-If you haven’t already, please get your vaccine today.
-It’s safe, effective, free, and readily available.”
+“With the holidays approaching, we are wasting no time to help get vaccines administered to children so families can safely spend time together,” Governor Hochul said.
+“I encourage parents and guardians to reach out to their pediatricians and family physicians to get their children vaccinated so we can all have a happy and healthy holiday season.”

 Saturday’s data is summarized briefly below: